The White Fortress: Opposing worlds and quarreling generations

 Very quickly, Drljača brings us into a new presumption when we meet Faruk (Pavle Čemerikić), a young man from Sarajevo who is trying to make a living by selling scrap metal with his uncle (Jasmin Geljo).
 The first thing I thought at that moment was, will every BiH film now be based on the collection of secondary raw materials, and is it a new era in scenography, after, as Slavoj Žižek says, Kusturica's films, thanks to which he thinks that in the Balkans only they drink alcohol, fuck and beat.
 But Faruk is more than just an iron collector; he and his friend Almir (Kerim Ćutuna) are attempting to engage in a more serious business, human trafficking, for boss Cheda (Ermin Bravo).

-In a very innovative way, Drljača introduces "online texting" into the film, through correspondence between Faruk and Mona (Sumeja Dardagan), and a few months later, we can see this as a new trend in BiH cinema because it appears in the film A Perfect Love Story.
+In a very innovative way, Drljača introduces "online texting" into the film, through correspondence between Faruk and Mona (Sumeja Dardagan).
 The harrow in the corner of the screen serves us messages that the protagonists write to each other, giving a medium like a mobile phone such an important role in human relations, which is a fact today but has been neglected on the big screen.
 Through modern technologies and through the fact that the focus in the film is taken by young people, we realize that this is not a teenage film, but a modern story about young people.

 The film very accurately depicts several generations of BiH society, which we see while Faruk works in parallel with his uncle (Jasmin Geljo), in whose van Dino Merlin and Indexi play, where we see how many generations like his uncle remained unfinished and probably think that if not any war, indices still played here, as another Bosnian filmmaker/ writer Namik Kabil says.
 However, people like the pimp, Cheda for whom Faruk also works, and Mona's father, Alen (Alban Ukaj), took the transition very seriously and without any nostalgia, the dead and the living stepped forward, achieving their goals.